 The marriage rate in the U.S. began a steady decline in the early 1970s before leveling off around 2009 at much lower levels.
 Keep reading if you’re not married.
 Younger Americans have lost sight of the reality that marriage benefits are amazing.
 A lot of Millennials don’t realize the positive impact getting married can have on your finances, your longterm health, and your future children.
+For example, health insurance for married couple is one of many benefits.

 Financial marriage benefits